robbievz/symawii/symawii/README.md

  * The Mini54ZAN ARM port to V202/JD385 was done by Victor: https://github.com/victzh/bradwii
  * The Hubsan X4 H107L port was done by Goebish: https://github.com/goebish/bradwii-X4
  * Extra work on the H107L port by TheLastMutt: https://github.com/TheLastMutt/bradwii-x4-gcc
+ * Robbievz for the stripped-down version customized for the Syma X5C